 Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 Cryptocurrency investing is hot.
 But navigating the asset, without a cryptocurrency advisor, is a challenge.
 In light of the crypto investing fanfare, investors are clamoring for help navigating this emerging digital asset class.
-Crypto robo advisors are slowly entering the market with SEC-registered crypto robo-advisor Makara now available.
+Makara, the first crypto robo advisor was recently acquired By Betterment.
 But, the demand for other cryptocurrency robo advisors continues to grow.
 In fact, Domain Money is the newest entrant into the crypto advisor app arena.

-Wealthfront is the first legacy robo-advisor that offers clients Greyscale bitcoin and ethereum funds within their managed portfolios.
+Wealthfront was the first legacy robo-advisor that offers clients Greyscale bitcoin and ethereum funds within their managed portfolios.
 But we have a hunch that more robo-advisors will be adding cryptocurrencies to their line ups.

-Bitcoin, the most well-known cryptocurrency, seems to be the latest great investment opportunity, coming in at a value between $29,000 and of $63,500.00 USD to every one bitcoin during 2021, so far.
-So, it’s about time for easier access to a bitcoin robo-advisor.
+Bitcoin, the most well-known cryptocurrency, seems to be the latest great investment opportunity, coming in at a value between $29,000 and of $68,00.00 USD to every one bitcoin during the past year.
+So, it’s about time for easier access to a crypto advisor app.